Mudassir1234/demv/README.md

 `ris/[number_of_features]features/metrics_[DATASET]_[METHOD]_[NUMBER_OF_FEATURES]_[CLASSIFIER].csv`

 A temporary discard_eval.csv file will also be created, but can be removed at any time and will always be overwritten by the subsequent execution.

+Another use case can be generating the confusion matrices for a dataset instead of the related metrics.
+In order to do that, just add the option --cm.
+In this case the number of features and method will be ignored, and several confusion matrices will be generated.
+In particular, the command

+`python generatemetrics.py cmc demv 3 --cm`

+will ignore the "demv" and "3" attributes and generate the following confusion matrices:

+1. Confusion matrix for the sensible groups in the dataset:
+    1. Without any debiaser
+    2. Pre-processed with DEMV
+    3. Processed with Exponentiated Gradient
+    4. Processed with Grid Search
+2. Confusion matrix for the non-sensible groups in the dataset:
+    1. Without any debiaser
+    2. Pre-processed with DEMV
+    3. Processed with Exponentiated Gradient
+    4. Processed with Grid Search.

 ## DEMV class description